tarujg/VSR_LipReading/README.md

 ## Description of files  <a name="description"></a>

-file name | Description of file
+file name | Description
 --- | ---
-main.py | Primary file to run, that trains the model model.py | Builds the model, using the specified front end (STCNN/Dense3D) and backend (Transformer/GRU) dataset.py | Creates the dataset from specified paths of the preprocessed images options.py | Contains configuration parameters eval.py | Evaluates a given model on a specified dataset, outputting the average wer and cer
+main.py | Primary file to run and train the models model.py | Builds the model using the specified front end (STCNN/Dense3D) and backend (Transformer/GRU) dataset.py | Creates the dataset from specified paths of the preprocessed images options.py | Contains configuration parameters eval.py | Evaluates a given model on a specified dataset, outputting the average wer and cer